suusanp/stealth-health/m1/case_study.md

 After thorough review of Google's Privacy Policy and Terms of Service, as well as navigating through Google Help Center using keywords "Privacy", "PIPEDA", "Challenging Compliance", "OPC", and many others, I was unable to find any information on how to challenge Google's compliance with PIPEDA.
 A Google search yielded no such information either.
 In fact, there is no instruction on how to contact Google about privacy, or challenge Google's compliance with _any_ privacy regulation.

-Google, and by extension PIPEDA, fails to "tell complainants about their avenues of recourse"[^10] in case of unlawful data collection or sharing practices.
+Google, and arguably PIPEDA too, fails to "tell complainants about their avenues of recourse"[^10] in case of unlawful data collection or sharing practices.
 The glaring lack of enforcement and avenues of recourse for individuals to challenge Google's compliance with PIPEDA is a significant oversight in the regulation, and an unfortunate consequence of PIPEDA's enforcement mechanisms.

 ## 4. Conclusions